 Camber

-In the world of structural steel, camber denotes a curve in the vertical plane; sweep ...
+In the world of structural steel, camber denotes a curve in the vertical plane; sweep denotes a curve in the horizontal plane.
+Steel members produced ...

 builderkp